bonsami20/alx-pre_course/0x02-git/README.md

-This is a READme.md file
+This is a READme.md file.
+I am enjoying it.